What is Open Source Software definition, is it free?

 With open source software, programmers are on the lookout for bugs, errors, flaws, omissions, and vulnerabilities.

-This makes these softwares much more secure than the Proprietary Softwares.
-The Proprietary have vulnerabilities that their authors may not be aware of.
+This makes these much more secure than the Proprietary.
+The commercial software have vulnerabilities that their authors may not be aware of.

-An software with open source can only get better.
+A project with source open can only get better.
 This is because as so many programmers have access to the source code.
 And they work on making the software better.

 Indeed, these open softwares may be the creation of a person or group of people.
 But everyone is owner, as you can chip in and improve the software.